Developing the Vast Silver Deposits of Latin America

 Jim Zadra, CPA, CA, MBA–Chief Financial Officer

-Jim Zadra joined Great Panther Silver in September 2011 and has responsibility for corporate finance, including financial reporting, planning & forecasting, taxation, and treasury.
+Jim Zadra joined Great Panther Mining in September 2011 and has responsibility for corporate finance, including financial reporting, planning & forecasting, taxation, and treasury.
 He is a chartered accountant and has over 15 years of experience in senior corporate finance roles with significant experience in the areas of financial reporting, taxation, strategic planning, capital markets, M&A and corporate governance.

 Prior to joining Great Panther, he served over three years as chief financial officer and corporate secretary of DDS Wireless International Inc (TSX:DD).
 Prior to DDS he was vice president of finance, North America, at Sophos, (2003-2008) a leading global information technology security company with a offices in 19 countries.
 He has also held senior roles at ActiveState Corporation, Canaccord Capital and Deloitte, and has served as a director for several venture stage public companies.